-- Select the wireless device you want to placement test by typing the number of the device.
-In section [905], type 01 for WT5500 keypad or 02 for IT-410.
-In section [906], type 01-02 for siren 1 or 2.
+- 2. Select the wireless device you want to placement test by typing the number of the device.
+In section [905], type 01-04 for keypads and IT-410.
+In section [906], type 01-04 for siren 1 to 4.
 In section [907] type 01-04 for wireless repeater 1-4.
-Alternatively, scroll to the desired device and press [] to begin the individual placement test. - 3.
+Alternatively, scroll to the desired device and press [\] to begin the individual placement test. - 3.
 Place the wireless device in the intended mounting location. - 4.
 Activate the device as described in the associated installation sheet. - If the alarm system receives a STRONG signal the bell sounds once and "Location is Good" is displayed on the LCD. - If the alarm system receives a WEAK signal the bell sounds 3 times and "Location is Bad" is displayed on the LCD. - If the alarm system indicates no response, reposition the wireless device and repeat the test. - 5.
 Repeat Step 2-3 for each device.
 Once the placement test is complete for the device, press [#] once to select the next similar device. - 6.
 When placement testing is complete, press [#][#][#] to exit Installer Programming.